jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

       microsecond resolution.

-* I add tests using the examples in the documentation to help me understand how to use the `datetime <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#module-datetime>`_ module
+* I add tests using the examples in the documentation to help me understand how to use the datetime_ module

-.. _test_datetime_datetime_objects:

 test_datetime_datetime_objects
 -----------------------------------